Skip to content

 Battery manufacturers advertise two numbers: nominal capacity and usable capacity.
 Nominal capacity is the total amount of energy the battery can hold.
 Usable capacity is the amount you can actually draw before the battery management system stops discharging to protect the cells.

 Depth of discharge (DoD) is the ratio of usable to nominal capacity.
 A battery with 13.5 kWh nominal at 90% DoD provides 12.15 kWh of usable energy per cycle.
 Round-trip efficiency accounts for losses during the charge and discharge cycle.
-At 95% round-trip efficiency, you need to put in roughly 1.05 kWh to get 1 kWh back out.
 This calculator applies both factors so you get a realistic system size.

 Do You Really Need a Battery?

 In states with strong full-retail net metering policies, the grid already acts as a free battery.
 Your solar system exports during the day, the utility credits you at the full retail rate, and you draw that credit back at night for EV charging.
-Adding a physical battery on top of full-retail net metering is harder to justify on cost alone and typically adds 10 or more years to the payback period.
+Adding a physical battery on top of full-retail net metering is harder to justify on cost alone.

 Yes.
 A home battery stores electricity (whether from solar panels or the grid) and can be used to charge your EV overnight via your Level 2 home charger.
 The key is that your battery must hold enough usable energy to cover both your EV charging need and any overnight home consumption.
 This calculator sizes the battery for that exact scenario.